PabloAza89/weather-app/README.md

 <div id="user-content-toc" align="left">
   <ul>
-    <summary><h2 style="display: inline-block">Welcome to Weatherify !
-(Demo APP)</h2></summary>
+    <summary><h2 style="display: inline-block">Welcome to my Personal Portfolio !</h2></summary>
   </ul>
 </div>
 <div id="user-content-toc" align="left">
   <ul>
-    <h3 style="display: inline-block">○ What's Foodify ?</h3>
+    <h3 style="display: inline-block">○ What's in Portfolio ?</h3>
   </ul>
 </div>
 <ul>
   <summary>
-    Foodify is a responsive Web App that displays city weathers from around the world.<br />
-    You can search the city that you want and Foodify will display the weather and a detailed info of de city also.
+    The Portfolio is in itself an entire App.
+It displays info about my life & projects made by me.
+    <br />This App is a responsive Static Web App, but only connect to server only for email message purposes.
+    <br />Design inspired in Naveen Jujaray & Sergio Pedercini projects.
+    <br />All the code on my projects are entirely written by me, except some certain technicals points that it's code retrieved and adapted from stackoverflow.
   </summary>
 </ul>
 <div id="user-content-toc" align="left">